AI-Assisted Financial Analysis

 Course Description

-This is a project-based course.
-We will create workflows to estimate betas, do retirement planning, analyze financial statements, optimize portfolios, perform mutual fund performance evaluation, produce capital budgeting analyses, analyze options, and perform credit risk assessment.
-We will use generative AI and python, and we will use generative AI to write the python code.
-The course builds on the knowledge gained in the core finance and applied finance courses and provides additional practice in applying the concepts learned there.
-The course also provides an introduction to python and to using generative AI.
+This course builds on the knowledge gained in the core finance and applied finance courses and provides additional practice in applying the concepts learned there.
+It also provides an introduction to python and to using generative AI.
 No prior experience with AI or python is needed.

 Assignments and Grading